gene-git/ssl-mgr/README.rst

 and will only be generated if absent.

-Strictly these don't need to be in cron, but its convenient to have the program check and create the DH parameters should they be missing.
-May happen occasionally when adding new domain.
+Strictly these don't need to be in cron, but its convenient to have the program check and create DH parameters should the file be missing.
+May happen occasionally after adding new domain.

 .. _rfc_7919: https://datatracker.ietf.org/doc/html/rfc7919